Benje06/dx7interface/README.md

 ```

 ##### <ins>By Make install</ins>:
-you can run both gxinterface and dx7interface without the need of installation, but dx7interface need libs and headers from gxinterface to build.
+you can run both gxinterface and dx7interface needing to install them, but dx7interface need libs and headers from gxinterface to build.
 ```sh
 $ make install
 ```

-#### RUN from source
+#### RUN from sources
 - **Gxinterface** alone:
 ```sh
 $ cd to_git_directory/gxinterface/src/